plancoo/Exam-SC-900-Study-Notes/2_Describe the capabilities of Microsoft identity and access management solutions.md

-## Access Management capabilities of Azure AD
+## 3_Describe access management capabilities of Azure AD

 ### Conditional Access and its benefits